openhab/openhab-addons/bundles/org.openhab.binding.tado/README.md

 The `RW` items are used to either override the schedule or to return to it (if `hvacMode` is set to `SCHEDULE`).

 <sup>1)</sup> Simpler A/C units have fan speed settings in the range [`LOW`, `MIDDLE`, `HIGH`].
-However more sophisticated devices have settings in the range [`SILENT`, `LEVEL1`, `LEVEL2`, `LEVEL3`, `LEVEL4`].
+However, more sophisticated devices have settings in the range [`SILENT`, `LEVEL1`, `LEVEL2`, `LEVEL3`, `LEVEL4`].
-So you need to choose the respective Channel type name that matches the features of your device.
+So you need to choose the respective channel type name that matches the features of your device.

 <sup>2)</sup> Simpler A/C units have a single switch type swing function that is either `ON` or `OFF`.
-However more sophisticated devices may have either a vertical swing, a horizontal swing, or both, which could also have more complex settings.
+However, more sophisticated devices may have either a vertical swing, a horizontal swing, or both, which could also have more complex settings.
 For example the horizontal swing function could simply be `ON` or it could have more complex settings in the range [`LEFT`, `MID_LEFT`, `MID`, `MID_RIGHT`, `RIGHT`].
-So you need to choose the respective Channel type name that matches the features of your device.
+So you need to choose the respective channel type name that matches the features of your device.

 <sup>3)</sup> The _'one of'_ list contains all possible state values supported within the tado° binding.
-However in reality different A/C units might only support a **_sub-set_** of those values.
+However, in reality different A/C units might only support a **_subset_** of those values.
-And indeed the sub-set of supported values might depend on the current state of the `acPower` and `hvacMode` Channels.
+And indeed the subset of supported values might depend on the current state of the `acPower` and `hvacMode` channels.
-In that case, if you send a Channel command value to an A/C unit which does not (currently) support that particular state value, then openHAB will report a '422' run-time error in the log.
+In that case, if you send a channel command value to an A/C unit which does not (currently) support that particular state value, then openHAB will report a '422' run-time error in the log.

 ### Item Command Collection